linkfang/react-eclipsefdn-members/README.md

 Once this is set, set the `quarkus.datasource.username` and `quarkus.datasource.password` fields to the user with access to the given database in the `secret.properties` file.

 The other half of secret configuration is setting up the OIDC credentials for connecting to a keycloak server.
 This server will require a realm to be set up for access.
-Using the name `myrealm` is easiest as it requires no changes to the configuration to work.
+Using the name `rem_realm` is easiest as it requires no changes to the configuration to work.
 If the realm is named differently or the Keycloak server is not running locally, the `quarkus.oidc.auth-server-url` property in the `src/main/resources/application.properties` file will need to be updated.
 The value set should be the public realm address for your server and realm.
 The rest of the endpoints will be taken care of by the wellknown endpoint available in Keycloak, and don't need to be configured.

 Inside that realm, create a client and update the `quarkus.oidc.client-id` property within the `secret.properties` file.
 Inside that client, open the settings and go to the credentials tab.
 The secret will need to be copied and set into the `secret.properties` file in the `quarkus.oidc.credentials.client-secret.value` property.
 For proper reading and usage of development data, 3 users should be created and added to the realm with the usernames `user1`, `user2`, and `user3`.